qualityshepherd/brine/posts/of_yarn_and_bone.md

 ### WHO IN THE WORLD ARE YOU?

-Your character is a product of the world—they start with three `Names` that describe their place in it. `Names` are epithets that might be a role they fill, an identity or something whispered about them.
+Your character is a product of the world; they start with three `Names` that describe their place in it. `Names` are epithets that might be a role they fill, an identity or something whispered about them.
 They are actionable, used in play, and may change or be awarded (up to six total).

 1. Create three `Names` that define your character; here are some prompts to help: